martl/fbw17/javascript/objects-classes-summary/README.md

 ### Accessing keys and values

-We can access values on an object literal by writing the key name with dot notation. i.e. if we have an object `car` with a `color` property we can write `car.color`
+We can access values on an object literal by writing the key name with dot notation. i.e. if we have an object `car` with a `color` property we can write `car.color`.

-3. Given an object car with a key "color", how can we access the value stored in color?
+4. Given an object car with a key "color", how can we access the value stored in color?

    0. [ ] `car[color]`
    1. [ ] `car{color}`
    1. [x] `car["color"]`

-Another way to access p
+Another way to access properties is with the bracket notation as seen above.
+See [`example.js`](example.js) for more info.

-1. All Objects are:
+5. All Objects are:

    0. [ ] Arrays
    1. [x] A collection of key value pairs
    1. [ ] A primitive data type

-1. How can we check if a value is an array?
+6. How can we check if a value is an array?

    0. [ ] A. Object.keys()
    1. [ ] B. Object.values()
    1. [x] C. Array.isArray()

+While not all objects are arrays, all arrays **are** objects: `typeof []` evaluates to `'object'`.
+In order to check if a particular object is an array, we can use: `Array.isArray()`.

+Sometimes, converting all the keys or all the values of an object into an array might prove useful.
+For that we can use `Object.keys()` and `Object.values()`.
+See [`example.js`](example.js) for more info.

-1. **Exercise**: _(10 mins.)_ Write a function that takes an object and returns a new object with the keys and values in separate arrays.
+7. **Exercise**: _(10 mins.)_ Write a function that takes an object and returns a new object with the keys and values in separate arrays.

    | Input                | Output                                       |
    | -------------------- | -------------------------------------------- |
    | { a: 1, b: 2, c: 3 } | { keys: ["a", "b", "c"], values: [1, 2, 3] } |
    | {isBrown: true}      | { keys: ["isBrown"], values: [true] }        |

-1. **Challenge**: _(35-40 mins.)_ Write a function that takes in an array of scrabble tiles, and returns the total score of the tiles together.
+8. **Challenge**: _(35-40 mins.)_ Write a function that takes in an array of scrabble tiles, and returns the total score of the tiles together.

    Example: